 I used the Worm Factory 360, which has the advantage of being expandable.

 This worm composter came with everything I needed to get started, including a really helpful guide on how to get set up and what kind of waste to add.

 All I needed was a supply of worms.
 I got my red wrigglers from Uncle Jim’s Worm Farm.

 The one thing I was worried about when I got started was the smell.
 But the sealed container seemed to work really well as the smell of my apartment compost was completely unnoticeable.

-One thing I would say is if you have a balcony and live somewhere that regularly gets freezing temperatures, then don’t keep this one outside, or else your new wriggly pets will quickly end up in pet heaven.
+One thing I would say is, if you have a balcony and live somewhere that regularly gets freezing temperatures, then don’t keep this one outside.
+Unless you want your new wriggly pets to quickly end up in pet heaven.

 Here’s a video that shows how you can set up your worm bin:

 One of the problems with a standard compost bin is that it can be difficult to rotate the compost to aerate it and achieve a more consistent finished compost.